Know why it is crucial to choose the right supplier of raw coconut shells for your charcoal briquettes

 While there is no expiration date for the charcoal shells, but it is not recommended to keep charcoal for more than 4 months.

-Before buying coconut charcoal shells pay your attention to the quality and source of the raw material.
+Before buying coconut charcoal shells pay attention to the quality and source of the raw material.
 It is the most important part of charcoal briquettes for hookah.